 While at Iowa, Angie coached 29 Academic All-Big Ten selections.
 She also mentored two All-SEC performers at Arkansas, two All-GPAC choices at Nebraska Wesleyan and helped the Huskers to two Big 12 titles and a NCAA Final Four appearance.
 Angie has also worked with major club programs in the Lincoln, Omaha and Iowa City areas.
 Additionally, she serves on the AVCA Head Coaches Committee and mentors coaches through the AVCA Mentoring program.

 Ben and Angie have a son Brady, who was born in October 2015.
 Angie graduated from Nebraska with a degree in Education and Human Sciences in 2006 and earned a master’s in Sport Management from Alabama in 2008.

 Hometown: Iowa City, Iowa Alma Mater: Wingate University (N.C.)

-Saehler is in her first season as graduate assistant coach on Scott Mattera’s Concordia volleyball staff.
+Saehler completed her first season as a graduate assistant coach on the Concordia volleyball staff in 2017.
 Saehler graduated from Wingate University in Wingate, N.C., in May 2017 with a bachelor of science in human services.

 As a member of the NCAA Division II Bulldogs, Saehler twice earned All-America honors from the AVCA.
 Additionally, she collected three Southeast All-Region honors and was named South Atlantic all-conference all four years.

 Abby is the daughter of Bill and Donna Saehler.
-The native of Iowa City, Iowa, is pursuing her master’s degree from Concordia.
+The native of Iowa City, Iowa, is pursuing her MBA from Concordia.